Ulfeldt

-The House of Ulfeldt is an old and distinguished Dano-German noble family from Funen.
-The oldest known members of the family lived in 12th century.
-The family was represented by several royal Danish councilors during the 15th and 16th century, when the family was among the most influential in Denmark.
+The House of Ulfeldt was an old and distinguished Dano-German noble family from Funen.
+The oldest known members of the family lived in the 12th century.
+The family was represented by several royal Danish councillors of state during the 15th and 16th century, when the family was among the most influential in Denmark.

 History

-The family was first mentioned in a written document from 1186, with the name Strange, but in the 16th century they began to call themselves Ulfeldt after the family coat of arms.
-Family members held the title of Count in Denmark and Imperial Count within the Holy Roman Empire, but went extinct in male line in 1769.
+The family was first mentioned in a written document in 1186, with the name Strange, but in the 16th century they began to call themselves Ulfeldt after the family coat of arms.
+Family members held the title of Count in Denmark and Imperial Count within the Holy Roman Empire, but went extinct in the male line in 1769.